edwardoughton/itmlogic/paper/paper.md

 ## Acknowledgements

-We would like to acknowledge the funding which has enabled development of itmlogic, from the EPSRC via (i) the Infrastructure Transitions Research Consortium Mistral project (EP/N017064/1) and (ii) Facebook Connectivity Lab's Rural Connectivity program.
+We would like to acknowledge two different funding sources which have enabled development of itmlogic.
+Firstly, Oughton and Russell were funded by the UK EPSRC via the Infrastructure Transitions Research Consortium Mistral project (EP/N017064/1).
+Secondly, Johnson and Yardim were funded by Facebook Connectivity Lab's Rural Connectivity program.

 # References